 The genus, Stachys L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum 1753.

-Plants of the World Online by Kew lists 361 species in the Stachys genus (as of 2-23-21 when I last updated this page).
-It is a member of the plant family Lamiaceae with 236 genera.
-Those numbers could change as updates are made.
+As of 12-1-21 when this page was last updated, Plants of the World Online by Kew lists 358 species in the Stachys genus.
+It is a member of the plant family Lamiaceae with 233 genera.
+Those numbers could change as updates are made on POWO.

 I ordered my first Lambs Ear from Bluestone Perennials when I first moved to the farm after my grandfather passed away in 1981.
 They grew very well and made a HUGE clump by the time I moved in 1987.
 My second was in 2009 when I brought a pot from Lowe’s when I was living at the mansion in Leland, Mississippi.
 It didn’t last very long which is why I only have one photo of it.
 Then, after I moved back to the family farm in 2013, a good friend of mine (Karen) gave me a couple of plants her husband (Andy) had brought home from a local garden club’s plant sale.
 I had gone to their house to deliver eggs and Andy wasn’t home.
 Karen said Andy brought her these plants and she found out they were invasive so she gave them to me.
 Karen, by the way, is the one who told me I should start a blog way back in 2009.
 So, I did and I am still at it…